nodeintegration/rancher-haproxy/README.md

 * RANCHER_API_HOST - The rancher metadata service api host
 * RANCHER_API_VERSION - The rancher api version to use
 * RANCHER_LABEL - The label for to filter by for services to include in the routing
+* DISABLE_METADATA - This disables the fetching of data from metadata, more for debug use if you want to run it locally outside of rancher for testing

 ### Examples
 Create a stack for your load balancer